cis3296f23/project-03-pythonplatformer/README.md

 ```
 ./hello
 ```
-- You will see Hello World! on your terminal.
+- You will see the Platformer window on your terminal and you can begin playing.

 # How to contribute
-Follow this project board to know the latest status of the project: [http://...]([http://...])
+Follow this project board to know the latest status of the project: [(https://github.com/orgs/cis3296f23/projects/121/views/1)]

 ### How to build
-- Use this github repository: ...
+- Use this github repository: https://github.com/cis3296f23/project-03-pythonplatformer
-- Specify what branch to use for a more stable release or for cutting edge development.
+- Fork a copy of the code or download the zip file.
-- Use InteliJ 11
+- Use PyCharm or VSCode to open
-- Specify additional library to download if needed
-- What file and target to compile and run.
-- What is expected to happen when the app start.
+- Check for main.py file as well as other images folders.
+- Open main.py and run the code from the IDE to test the game.
+- Make any necessary changes/improvements
+- Add, commit, and push any modifications.